justin2004/advent2018/README.md

 ##### lessons learned

 - since syntax highlighting errors while in double quotes and behind ; i am putting less comments
+    - that is with stock slimv if your cursor hits a paren in a comment an error occurs and impedes cursor movement

 - a.lisp gets cluttered and not ordered well because i can jump around and evaulate forms